Lattice-Automation/primers/README.md

 #### Scoring Existing Primers

-If you already have primers and you want to see their features and penalty score, use the `primers score` sub-command:
+If you already have primers, and you want to see their features and penalty score, use the `primers score` command:

 ```txt
 $ primers score --json GGTCTCAATGAGACAATAGCACACAC GAAGACTTTCGTATGCTGACCTAG | jq